persteenolsen/pso-gatsby-blog-cms-two/src/posts/2025-10-27-python-django-wagtail-demo.md

 ---

 Python Django and Wagtail CMS based Website using MariaDB serving a Demo.
 Hosted at Vercel Cloud by Serverless Functions.
 Wagtail CMS is the Backend Administration of the Website.
 DevOps by GitHub + Vercel

+NOTE: The MariaDB is down at the moment due to updating of Heliohost.
+Because of that the Wagtail CMS is down!
+Try again in a week or two

 <a href="https://wagtail-demo.vercel.app" target="_blank" title="Django and Wagtail Website at Vercel Cloud">Try the demo...</a>